-In a city that's hemmed in on two sides by the sloshing Atlantic Ocean and the Puget Sound, it's easy to see how bedding down on the water could be a fine suggestion.
+In a city that's hemmed in on two sides by water, it's easy to see how bedding down on a houseboat could be a fine suggestion.
 In fact, opting for a Seattle houseboat rental can mean snagging a spot of your own along the marinas of Lake Union.
 From there, you can easily venture out to do some whale watching or go land lubber to shop for uber-fresh seafood in Pike Place Market.

 Take that aqua getaway north by seeking out enticing Rainy Lake houseboats.
 A favorite with Minnesota families, these moveable lodgings put endless activities on the itinerary.
 Kayaking, island hopping, canoeing, shore trekking – it's all there.
 And when the snows fall?
 A cozy houseboat can be a chance to hit the Nordic ski trails or to snowshoe along the Canada border.

 Will you choose a calm lake in the Appalachians or board a deep-keeled yacht that can handle the sway of the ocean?
 Do you prefer cool alpine waters or salty bayous fringed by mangroves?
 These are the sorts of questions you'll need to answer when it comes to planning that houseboat vacation this year.